carpentries-incubator/geospatial-python/episodes/05-access-data.md

 :::

 When opening a catalog with the STAC browser, you can access the API URL by clicking on the "Source" button on the top right of the page.
-By using this URL, we have access to the catalog content and, if supported by the catalog, to the functionality of searching its items.
+By using this URL, you have access to the catalog content and, if supported by the catalog, to the functionality of searching its items.
 For the Earth Search STAC catalog the API URL is:

 ```python
 api_url = "https://earth-search.aws.element84.com/v1"
 ```

-You can query a STAC API endpoint from Python using the `pystac_client` library:
+You can query a STAC API endpoint from Python using the `pystac_client` library.
+To do so we will import `Client` from `pystac_client`:

 ```python
 from pystac_client import Client